kekyo/chibicc-cil-toolchain/README.md

     ret
 ```

-The use of the `arglist` opcode in the function marks to be able to accept variable arguments.
+A trailing `...` at the end of the argument list of the function signature to mark it as accepting variable arguments.

 However, that this variable parameter is handled differently from variable parameters (.NET array) in C#.
 chibias uses `arglist` semantics in defined CIL.